Skip to content

 Rear Axle to Rear 3-Pt Hitch

-The distance between the center of the rear axle and the point where the implement connects to the rear of the vehicle.
+The distance between the center of the rear axle to the center of the connection point on the the 3-point where the hitch pins will be placed.

 Why it's important: This defines the attachment point for 3-point implements.
 An accurate measurement ensures the system knows the precise location of the implement relative to the vehicle, which is critical for positioning the implement correctly during passes.